 And yes, I did work really hard on these puns…

-From curbside brawlers to royal rumbles, I’ve listed 10 of my favourite PS3 fighting games of all time, titles that you need to tackle if you’re revisiting this iconic console in 2021.
+From curbside brawlers to royal rumbles, I’ve listed 10 of my favourite PS3 fighting games of all time, titles that you need to tackle if you’re revisiting this iconic console this year.

 Because let’s face it, we all need to let off a little steam sometime, and nothing says relaxing like pummelling dudes way bigger than you into the dirt.